PortMiami: Cruise ship operations

 PortMiami is the busiest cruise/passenger port in the world.
 It accommodates major cruise lines such as Carnival, Royal Caribbean, Norwegian, and MSC, among others, and also serves as the homeport of the largest cruise ship in the world by gross tonnage, Icon of the Seas.
 Over 7.2 million cruise passengers pass through the port each year (FY2023/2024).

-As of July 2024, there are nine operating passenger terminal facilities at PortMiami: A, B, C, D, E, F, G, J, and V. Of the nine, there are three facilities that are purpose-built for a specific company, while other companies share the other terminals.
+As of January 2026, there are ten operating passenger terminal facilities at PortMiami: AA, A, B, C, D, E, F, G, J, and V. Of the nine, there are three facilities that are purpose-built for a specific company, while other companies share the other terminals.
 Other company-specific facilities are in their planning or construction stages.